sparkflows/sparkflows-docs/docs/tutorials/analytics/farmers-markets-on-geo-maps.rst

 Reading from Dataset
 ---------------------

-It reads sample Dataset file.
+It reads sample Dataset files.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^